pacuna/dckerize/README.md

 ## Description

-This gem gives you a good starting point for developing your Rails application using containers managed by Docker inside of a VM manage by Vagrant.
+This gem gives you a good starting point for developing your Rails application using containers managed by Docker inside of a VM managed by Vagrant.

-You'll get;
+You'll get

 - An ubuntu trusty image already provisioned with Docker and Docker Compose.
-- An nginx/passenger container environment for serving your application and all the neccesary configuration.
+- An nginx/passenger container environment for serving your application and all the necessary configurations.
-- A separated container running MySQL for your DB.
+- A separate container running MySQL for your DB.
-- A separated container for persisting your data using the data-only container pattern.
+- A separate container for keeping your data using the data-only container pattern.

 ## Requirements

-- ruby and bundler
+- Ruby and Bundler
-- vagrant >= 1.6
+- Vagrant >= 1.6

 ## Installation